songyy0415/epsilon/poincare/doc/tree.md

 It practice it does not change anything at runtime since the compiler optimizes the cast away in both cases but we might fix it at some point since `KTree` cannot be put in an constexpr array for instance.

+Alternatively you can use the constexpr cast to Block * and then obtain a Tree * from it at runtime with Tree::FromBlock if you want to use a constexpr array for instance.

 </details>